 - Washing a cup of chocolate syrup with as little water as possible

 - Maintaining eye contact with a stranger for 10 minutes

 - Locating an unknown building on campus without a phone

 Sounds interesting, right?
 Here’s a list of studies to get you started!

-Because these studies are open to the general public, make sure you review the eligibility requirements before signing up.
-Usually, you’ll receive cash for your time.
+These studies are open to the general public, so make sure you review the eligibility requirements before signing up.
+Usually, you'll receive cash for your time.

 Sauder offers paid studies for UBC students from time to time.
-You may be providing feedback about a product or a retail company’s online interactions with its customers.
+An example study could be to provide feedback about a retail company’s online interactions with its customers.